-The purpose of Sprint Planning is to define the outcome of the Sprint like a business objective or learning goal, like validating a hypothesis and then create a plan to achieve it.
+The purpose of Sprint Planning is to define the outcome of Sprint like a business objective or learning goal, like validating a hypothesis and then creating a plan to achieve it.

 It would also help to define Key Progress Indicators to measure the outcome.